 A functioning air conditioning system can make you some additional bucks if you sell the more valuable parts separately.
-The compressor is a high-value component that can be reused or remanufactured, so that someone else’s A/C can keep working.
-Other parts like the condenser may also be of value.
+The compressor is a high-value component that can be reused or remanufactured so that someone else’s A/C can keep working.
+Other parts, like the condenser, may also be of value.
 Potential buyers include auto recyclers, repair shops, and remanufacturing companies.

 Your alternator and starter

 These two items spend their lives attached to your engine.
-Their special value lies in the large amount of copper wiring inside their steel cases.
+Their special value lies in the large copper wiring inside their steel cases.
 While they have a lot of inherent material value, they can also be resold either as is or after being remanufactured.
 Auto recyclers and scrapyards are always willing to buy these parts.